oddstream/gosol/README.md

 * Klondike (also Draw One, Draw Three, Batsford, Double Klondike, Gargantua, Thumb and Pouch, Thoughtful)
 * La Belle Lucie (and Trefoil, The Fan)
 * Mistress and Mrs Mop
+* Penguin
 * Scorpion, Wasp
 * Simple Simon
 * Spider (also Beetle, Spiderette, Spider One Suit, Spider Two Suits, Will o' the Wisp)
 * Whitehead
 * Yukon

-Some variants have been tried and discarded as being a bit silly:
+Some variants have been tried and discarded as being a bit silly, or just too hard:

+* Agnes Sorel
 * Giant
 * King Albert
 * Raglan